 My fourth Scrap Squad quilt is finished!
 For this assignment I made a pattern called "Blue Bayou" by Kate Colleran.
-It is from the September/October issue of Quiltmaker magazine and you can read more about it over at the Quilty Pleasures blog today.Deciding on the layout was the highlight of making this quilt.
+It is from the September/October issue of Quiltmaker magazine.Deciding on the layout was the highlight of making this quilt.
 There are so many possible options in setting these blocks together.
 Of course I tried out all of the layouts in Quiltmaker magazine on my design wall to see what would happen when each block was twisted, turned, and set differently beside it's neighbour.

 |Option 1 - love what the darker teal/blue is doing but didn't like the light/blah 16 patch blocks that emerged.|

 |Option 2 - a little frenetic for my liking|

 |Option 3 - I like what the red pinwheels are doing in this layout|